-Recent Wesleyan student journals include...
+Wesleyan opportunities have included...

 Synthesis is an interdisciplinary magazine aimed at forming a bridge between the science and the arts here at Wesleyan.
 Selected submissions are published on the Synthesis website and a print version is in the making.
 Synthesis accepts work related to science, medicine, or technology.